 Roofers inspect, repair, replace, maintain, or install the roofs of residential homes and buildings.
 These workers use various materials, including shingles, bitumen, cement, clay, and metal.
-Some roofers may specialise in one or the other, and some specialise in residential or industrial roofing.
+Some roofers may specialize in one or the other, and some specialize in residential or industrial roofing.

 |Browse roofing jobs near you|